adedamola-ad/vertical-cooperative/easy_my_coop/README.rst

 ## Deploying with pip

-We used [odoo setup tools](https://pypi.org/project/setuptools-odoo/#packaging-a-single-addon "Package a single addon") to generate the pypi files from the odoo manifests.
+We used `odoo setup tools <https://pypi.org/project/setuptools-odoo/#packaging-a-single-addon>`_ to generate the pypi files from the odoo manifests.
 To deploy any packaged module, so that odoo can later install them, you can create a venv with this name (it's git-ignored)
 ```shell
 python -m venv venv
 ```
-And then pip-install them [from pypi](https://pypi.org/user/coopdevs/).
+And then pip-install them `from pypi <https://pypi.org/user/coopdevs/>`_ .

 ### Example